Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 There are five types of term coverages.
 These policies are best for people who do not have a large financial portfolio but wish to secure a form of inheritance for their beneficiaries:

-- Decreasing Term Life: The death benefit decreases by monthly or annual increments over the duration of the coverage.
+Decreasing Term Life | Death benefit decreases by monthly or annual increments over the term policy length. |

 Among the types of term life insurance, decreasing term policies have cheaper rates.
 But this type of plan will not offer future security because it only provides the right amount of coverage if you anticipate paying off all your debts.
 So unless a person has a very specific financial goal, people usually opt for level term or convertible term policies.